KeSetTargetProcessorDpcEx function (wdm.h)

 NTSTATUS KeSetTargetProcessorDpcEx( PKDPC Dpc, PPROCESSOR_NUMBER ProcNumber );

-A pointer to the caller's DPC object.
+[in, out] A pointer to the caller's DPC object.
 This parameter points to a KDPC structure, which is an opaque, system structure that represents the DPC object.
 This object must previously have been initialized by the KeInitializeDpc routine.

-A pointer to a caller-allocated PROCESSOR_NUMBER structure that identifies the target processor on which the DPC will be queued and executed.
+[in] A pointer to a caller-allocated PROCESSOR_NUMBER structure that identifies the target processor on which the DPC will be queued and executed.
 This structure specifies a group and a processor within this group.

 KeSetTargetProcessorDpcEx returns STATUS_SUCCESS if the call is successful.
 Otherwise, it returns the following: